civilKaos82/active-record-legislators-challenge/README.md

 ## Releases

-### Pre-release: Running Your Application
+### Pre-release: Prepratation
 Take a minute to get acquainted with the provided code base.
-When we run our application, we'll execute the `runner.rb` file.
+To run our application, we'll execute the `runner.rb` file.
 This file requires another file, `config/environment.rb`, that more-or-less requires everything else we'll need.

 Before moving on, let's bundle and create our database.